System Architecture Overview

 Workspace Structure

-Cloudillo is organized as a Rust workspace with the following crates:
+Cloudillo is organized as a Rust workspace with feature-specific crates:

 cloudillo-rs/